 Cherry Creek North

 Being a doctor was something I dreamed about ever since I was a little girl.
 Becoming an optometrist has allowed me to accomplish that dream and that of becoming a wife and mother too.
 I work hard to not just meet the expectations of my patients, but exceed them.
 That reward is met when they put their new glasses or contacts on for the first time.
 It’s always nice to hear people tell you how amazing they can see after getting a new prescription and what a good experience they had.
 I don’t think that will ever get old for me.

 Today and every day I love being able to help people see the world better.
 It’s personally rewarding to spend quality time with every patient, find out what they need, learn a little about their lives, and leave them with an understanding as well as an expectation as to how their eyes are working.
 I love that I get to go to work where I enjoy what I do, like the people I work with and the patients I get to treat, and then I get to return home to end my day with the people I love the most.

 I became an Optometrist so I could be involved with a medical field that still allowed me to spend time with a family and other interests outside of a career.
 I truly love what I do.
 I come to work each day with a smile on my face knowing I work with a great group of opticians at Europtics and I get the chance with every patient to make their lives a little better by seeing better.

-Probably the biggest joy I get is helping school aged children with a comprehensive exam, often resulting in them getting their first pair of eyeglasses and hearing back a month or so later how their grades and outlook on life have dramatically improved as a result of the hour I spent with them.
+Probably the biggest joy I get is helping school-aged children with a comprehensive exam, often resulting in them getting their first pair of eyeglasses and hearing back a month or so later about how their grades and outlook on life have dramatically improved as a result of the hour I spent with them.
 That is the smile I bring home to my family each night.